-A second series (Series 7) of predatory jumps at a variable direction with respect to gravity, but at a greater distance (D_T = 8 cm) was recorded with a different female P. princeps (Figure 13B, D, E).
-Over a more restricted range of target directions, the same strong correlation was observed between both the magnitude of take-off velocity (V_o) and the take-off direction relative to the prey direction (γ_o - γ_T) with the direction of the target relative to gravity (γ_T).

-These jumps (to the right) frequently included a component of left roll (counter-clockwise when viewed from the front of the spider, angular velocity ω_R) in addition to the normal backward pitch (angular velocity ω_p).
-For Series 7, the magnitude of this roll was estimated through visual examination of successive frames (Figure 13E).
-The roll tended to be less, or even non-existent, as jumps approached the near-vertical or straight-down direction ($\gamma_T 0 \sim -90^\circ$).
+A second series (Series 7) of predatory jumps at a variable direction with respect to gravity, but at greater distance ($D_T = 8 \text{ cm}$) was recorded with a different female P. princeps (Figure 14).
+Over a more restricted range of target directions, the same strong correlation was observed between both the magnitude of take-off velocity (V_0) and the take-off direction relative to the prey direction ($\gamma_0 - \gamma_T$) with the direction of the target relative to gravity (γ_T).
+These jumps (to the right) frequently included a component of left roll (counter-clockwise when viewed from the front of the spider, angular velocity ω_R) in addition to the normal backward pitch (angular velocity ω_P).
+For Series 7, the magnitude of this roll was estimated through visual examination of successive frames (Figure 14C).
+The roll tended to be less, or even non-existent, as the target was positioned more directly under the spider (as γ_T approached -90°).